 Protecting Consumers

 Wisconsin is unique in that consumer protection functions are championed by many different state agencies.
-Attorneys and staff at the Wisconsin Department of Justice (DOJ) work closely with the Department of Agriculture, Trade and Consumer Protection (DATCP) the Department of Financial Institutions (DFI) and other agencies to investigate and prosecute violations of consumer protection laws.
+Attorneys and staff at the Wisconsin Department of Justice (Wisconsin DOJ) work closely with the Department of Agriculture, Trade and Consumer Protection (DATCP) the Department of Financial Institutions (DFI) and other agencies to investigate and prosecute violations of consumer protection laws.

-Attorneys at DOJ enforce the State's consumer protection laws, which prohibit unfair and deceptive business practices in a wide variety of areas, including:
+Attorneys at Wisconsin DOJ enforce the State's consumer protection laws, which prohibit unfair and deceptive business practices in a wide variety of areas, including:

 • advertising